kyma-project/control-plane/docs/internal/investigations/runtime-governor-poc/governor/component/README.md

-# Runtime Governor - Proof of concept
+# Runtime Governor component - Implementation details

 This directory contains the source code and Helm chart for the Kyma Control Plane Runtime Governor.